convox/docs/docs/reference/app-statuses.md

 ---
 title: "App Statuses"
+description: "Reference for Convox App lifecycle statuses including creating, running, updating, rollback, and deleting."
 ---

+# App Statuses

-As you interact with your Convox apps, you will notice a variety of statuses displayed in the Console web interface and in the output of CLI commands like `convox apps info`.
-Here's what they mean.
+As you interact with your Convox Apps, you will notice a variety of statuses displayed in the Console web interface and in the output of CLI commands like `convox apps info`.
+Here is what they mean.

 ## creating